 - Call the Lewisville Police Department non-emergency line at 972.219.3640, the LPD Crime Tip Line at 972.219.8477 (TIPS), or the Denton County Crime Stoppers at 1.800.388.TIPS (8477)

 - If you'd like to submit a tip anonymously, the Lewisville Police Department partners with Citizen Observer's Tip411.
 Tip411 is monitored Monday - Friday, 8 a.m. - 5 p.m, except during city holidays.
+Please note that this is not "Text to 911" and does not generate an immediate police response.
 Using Tip411 you can submit a tip several ways:

 - Download the free TipLPD APP, now available on the Apple Store (for iPhone / iPad), or on the Google Play store (for Android devices).